rantsandruse/pytorch_lstm_01intro/README.md

 ## Relationship between NLL Loss, softmax and cross entropy loss
-To fully understanding the model loss function and forward pass, a few terms (**NLL loss, softmax, cross entropy loss**) their relationship need to be clarified.
+To fully understand the model loss function and forward pass, a few terms (**NLL loss, softmax, cross entropy loss**) and their relationship need to be clarified.
 ### 1. What is NLL (Negative log loss) Loss in pytorch?
    **The short answer:** The NLL loss function in pytorch is **NOT really** the NLL Loss.